infonl/dimpact-zaakafhandelcomponent/docs/development/angular.md

 Depandabot creates pull-requests for all angular dependencies that are behind, but angular dependencies have to be updated in a specific order and angular provides migration tools with `ng update`.

-So for angular dependencies we have to update them manually and commit them to the repository, then dependabot will remove it's pull-requests.
+So for angular dependencies we have to update them manually and commit them to the repository, then dependabot will remove its pull-requests.

 ### Update angular dependencies manually